LWRGitHub/OtherProjects/README.md

 all that I have learned.
-These projects come form areas like Linda.com, TeamTreaHouse.com, CodeCadomy.com, Code The Dream, Code Tenderloin, Noisebridge, GitHub Learning Lab, Make School & so much more.
+These projects come form areas like Linda.com, TeamTreaHouse.com, CodeCadomy.com, Code The Dream, Code Tenderloin, Noisebridge, MDN, GitHub Learning Lab, Make
+School & so much more.